thekillacodar/sparo-carousel/README.md

 ﻿# sparo-carousel
-sparo dey owe me for this
+sparo dey owe me for this work